JunhaoW3/tp/docs/UserGuide.md

 * Any indices i.e. `CLIENT_INDEX`, `REMINDER_INDEX` and `MEETING_NOTE_INDEX`
   **must be positive integers** 1, 2, 3, …​

+* The `PHONE_NUMBER` and `EMAIL` of a client must be unique.
+Any duplicate entries during the add or edit client process will be rejected.

 </box>

 ### <font color=#588157>2.1 General Commands</font>